top-guns/etl-gun/README.md

 export type CollectionEvent =
     "select.start" |  // fires at the start of stream
     "select.end" |    // at the end of stream
-    "select.recive" | // for every data value in the stream "select.error" |  // on error
+    "select.error" |  // on error
     "select.skip" |   // when the collection skip some data
-    "select.up" |     // when the collection go to the parent element while the tree data processing "select.down" |   // when the collection go to the child element while the tree data processing "pipe.start" |    // when processing of any collection element was started "pipe.end" |      // when processing of one collection element was ended "insert" |        // when data is inserted to the collection
+    "select.up" |     // when the collection go to the parent element while the tree data processing "select.down" |   // when the collection go to the child element while the tree data processing "recive" | // for every data value in the stream "pipe.start" |    // when processing of any collection element was started "pipe.end" |      // when processing of one collection element was ended "insert" |        // when data is inserted to the collection